liangyuxuan1/vuepress-homepage/docs/memo/Win10.md

-# Setting the development environment on Windows 10
+# Config the development environment on Windows 10

 Attention: the software version may change, but the versions of python, CUDA and pytorch should match.